-2 Mellal Imnacte No impacts / not applicable No response 3 What impact will the proposals have on human health or wellbeing?
-Bonoficial impact Implementation of the play spaces will create better play opportunities for children.
+2 Michalimnacte No impacts / not applicable No response 3 What impact will the proposals have on human health or wellbeing?
+Beneficial impact Implementation of the play spaces will create better play opportunities for children.
 C. Pollution Soil and geology Answer Comments Fife Council is committed to protecting and improving air, water and soil quality.
 4 • No impacts / not applicable No response D. Climate change Answer Comments Fife Council is committed to cutting carbon emissions and making Fife more resilient.
-5 Replacement of play equipment and safety surfacing will produce carbon emmissions.
+5 INQVA AN A mixed impact (good and bad) Replacement of play equipment and safety surfacing will produce carbon emmissions.

+1

-What impact will the proposals have on resilience to the 6 No impacts / not applicable No response 7 No impacts / not applicable No response E. Resources and waste Answer Comments Fife Council is committed to using resources efficiently and minimising waste.
-Please clarify your response 8 A mixed impact (good and bad) Replacement of equipment, will result in some material going to landfill.
+6 No impacts / not applicable No response

+7 No impacts / not applicable No response

+E. Resources and waste Answer Comments

+Fife Council is committed to using resources efficiently and minimising waste.
+Please clarify your response

+8 milion wasia is A mixed impact (good and bad) Replacement of equipment, will result in some material going to landfill.
 Much of the metal should be recycled.

-9 What impact will the proposals have on energy use and the consumption of material resources?
-A mixed impact (good and bad) Energy will be used in the production of new equipment.
-F. Cultural heritage Answer Comments Fife Council is committed to protecting Please select an option: Please clarify your response
+9 A mixed impact (good and bad) Energy will be used in the production of new equipment.

+F. Cultural heritage Answer Comments

+Fife Council is committed to protecting Please select an option: Please clarify your response